afonsoguerra/vband/README.md

 # Raspberry Pi Pico 2040 vband compatible morse keyer interface

+Quick Note: This repository has a modified version of the original code.
+It defaults to Dahditdahdit mode (A/B keypresses instead of Left/Right CTRL), and includes a 10ms debouncer to avoid spurious keying.
+Different key configurations can be adjusted in keyboard.c around line 67.
+With Thanks to M5NCW/Nick Craig-Wood for the initial version.
+The rest of the README is left as per the original.

 This implements a USB keyboard interface for a Raspberry Pi Pico 2040 to allow you to plug in your morse straight key or paddle into your computer.
 It should also work on the Pico-W but doesn't use any Wifi facilities so you don't need the more expensive unit.

 Inputs